Biker brawl turns to shooting at Nevada casino, 1 dead

 "As units were responding to the fight, the information received indicated that shots had been fired," it said.

-A California-based Hells Angels chapter leader was shot dead and two members of the Vagos club were shot and were being treated for bullet wounds, Sparks Deputy Police Chief Brian Allen told a news conference.
+One member of the Hells Angels was killed in the gunfight while two members of the Vagos club were wounded and treated for bullet wounds, Sparks Deputy Police Chief Brian Allen later told a news conference.

-The Hells Angels boss who was killed was identified as Jeffrey Pettigrew, the San Jose, California, chapter president.

-Police later reported a drive-by shooting on Saturday near a venue for a fall motorcycle rally and said a motorcyclist had been shot and wounded in that incident.
-Police did not say if the man was associated with a motorcycle club.
+Police also reported a drive-by shooting on Saturday near the venue for a fall motorcycle rally, Street Vibrations.
+They gave no information on whether anyone was hurt in that shooting.

-Bikers, some with beards and clad in leather jackets, had converged on Sparks and nearby Reno for the popular Street Vibrations fall motorcycle event.
+Bikers, many with beards and clad in leather jackets, had converged on Sparks and nearby Reno for the popular fall motorcycle event.
 Many were staying at the Nugget.
 Hotel officials declined to comment on the incident.

+Another biker, who was staying in the hotel and who had been on an upper floor when the shooting erupted, said tensions were mounting between biking rivals for several days.

-The scene of the shooting at the Nugget was roped off on Saturday as police inspected the area and workers in yellow gloves scrubbed the floor.
+The restaurant and part of the casino floor were roped off on Saturday as police inspected the area and workers in yellow gloves scrubbed the floor.
 Nearby, gamblers including motorcycle enthusiasts played slot machines and mingled.

 "It's a tough situation, I hope people out there won't judge the motorcycle community by the incident last night," Sparks Mayor Geno Martini told a news conference.